Helpful Tips for Cleaning with Hydrogen Peroxide

 What Is Hydrogen Peroxide?

 Hydrogen peroxide is water (H2O) with an extra oxygen molecule (H2O2).
-It can be found in a pale blue liquid and is often used as an oxidizer, bleaching agent, and antiseptic.
+It is a pale blue liquid and is often used as an oxidizer, bleaching agent, and antiseptic.

-When you hear the formula H2O2, you may be thinking, “Hey, how is hydrogen peroxide different than water?” and that is a good question.
+When you hear the formula H2O2, you may think, “Hey, how is hydrogen peroxide different from water?”
+That is a good question.

 Both water and hydrogen peroxide have hydrogen and oxygen in them, but peroxide is 40% denser.
 The biggest difference, though, is the chemical reaction.